 This loan program is designed to allow the Seminary to partner with those students who feel called to minister in areas where the Church of God wants to strengthen ministry efforts.
 The Home Missions Loan program provides a flexible remuneration policy.
 A recipient of this loan must be a full-time student, have a minimum GPA of 2.0, and must have completed 24 hours at the Pentecostal Theological Seminary to be eligible for this loan.
-Applicants must apply by submitting a completed Application for Financial Aid to the Financial Aid Office by the priority deadline.
+Applicants may apply by submitting a Home Mission Loan application, letter of intent, and Financial Aid application to the Financial Aid Office by the priority deadline.